delving/schemaleon/docs/storage.md

 	The documents stored in the database are currently replaced when they are changed by users.
 As mentioned in the beginning, an archive can be made of the entire contents whenever an administrator likes, and this could also be done automatically on a regular basis.
 But this could be improved.

 	The documents consist of (XML) text and changes will generally be localized, so the contents of the database actually quite closely resembles the source code of a software project.
-The extremely popular "Git" version control system (http://git-scm.com/), which is used for the OSCR source code, would be an ideal tool for maintaining a comprehensive history of everything that ever changes in the OSCR database.
+The extremely popular "Git" version control system (http://git-scm.com/), which is used for the Schemaleon source code, would be an ideal tool for maintaining a comprehensive history of everything that ever changes in the Schemaleon database.

-	The OSCR server side could be made to save every changed or added document to the file system within a local Git repository, and then the necessary commands to commit the changes.
+	The Schemaleon server side could be made to save every changed or added document to the file system within a local Git repository, and then the necessary commands to commit the changes.
 On a regular basis the local Git repository could be "pushed" or synchronized with a Git server (github.com, or an installation of Atlassian Stash, for example) for safe-keeping.
 The advantage of this Git-based approach is that each and every change in the data can be recalled, since the entire history is maintained.

 	As described above in bootstrapping, the contents of such a Git repository could be used as bootstrap data in the event that it becomes necessary to re-initialize a database from an empty state.